kim97minsu/git-lesson/README.md

 ---

-Submit your homework sometime **tonight** between **7 - 11pm CST** so that you can ask questions if you have them.

 ## Part 1 - Github

-1. Create a file inside of the Week_One homework folder called `homework2_answers.md` and answer the questions below.
+1. Create a directory inside of today's folder called `github-lab`.
+In that directory create a file `github-lab-answers.md` and answer the questions below.
 Commit your work at each point when directed.

 2. Look at the questions below and answer them as you complete this tutorial: <https://try.github.io>

+3. This tutorial is also great for learning git: http://gitimmersion.com/ It's fairly long, but don't feel like you need to pick it all up in one sitting—you can come back to it.

 #### Answer the following questions</summary>